andreiM1989/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 For more information, see [SharePoint Online limits](https://support.office.com/article/SharePoint-Online-limits-8f34ff47-b749-408b-abc0-b605e1f6d498).

+## Files
+The number of files that can be rendered in the Teams tabs, from Sharepoint Online is set to 300.

 ## Messaging

 Users who participate in conversations that are part of the Chat list in Microsoft Teams must have an Exchange Online (cloud-based) mailbox for an admin to search chat conversations.
 That's because conversations that are part of the Chat list are stored in the cloud-based mailboxes of the chat participants.
 If a chat participant doesn't have an Exchange Online mailbox, the admin won't be able to search or place a hold on chat conversations.
 For example, in an Exchange hybrid deployment, users with on-premises mailboxes might be able to participate in conversations that are part of the Chat list in Microsoft Teams.
 However, in this case, content from these conversations isn't searchable and can't be placed on hold because the users don't have cloud-based mailboxes.
 (For more, see [How Exchange and Microsoft Teams interact](exchange-teams-interact.md).)